Chillingfire/PythonScraper/README.md

 # PythonScraper

+<b><i>Learning Purpose of this Project:</b> To improve knowledge of developing in Python and how to use it for web-based applications.</i>

 <h3>Introduction</h3>
 The year is 2021.
 The people of the world are devoid of desktop graphics cards, and the future of humanity is on the brink of destruction...<br><br>
 I'm just kidding, I'm just trying to add a "humerous spin" to a Github readme file.
 However, it does provide some context to this program.
 In the graphics card space